 In this dramatic scene of Revelation 5, John is completely devastated that it appears no one is capable to open the seals.
 The call went out to all of creation (in Heaven, on Earth, and below the Earth) and initially, no one was found who was worthy.
 John wept bitterly.

-The Lion from the Tribe of Judah / The Slain Lamb of God
+The Lion of the Tribe of Judah / The Slain Lamb of God

-The lion from the tribe of Judah is a throwback to Genesis 49.
+The Lion of the tribe of Judah is a throwback to Genesis 49.
 The root of David is a throwback to Isaiah 11.
 Both were familiar to the Jews as the Messiah.
 John was not only a Jew but a Christian.
 He understood the significance of these descriptions and was able to connect the dots.
-This is significant because he first is told of the lion and then sees a lamb looking as if it was slain.
-The lion is the lamb.
+This is significant because he first is told of the Lion and then sees a Lamb looking as if it was slain.
+The Lion is the Lamb.

 Praise and Worship

-As the slain lamb comes forth, John hears the roar of Heaven’s praises.
+As the slain Lamb comes forth here in Revelation 5, John hears the roar of Heaven’s praises.
 Thousands upon thousands of angelic beings burst into a triumphant song.
-Not only that, but Scripture says that “…every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them…” praised Jesus Christ in that moment.
+Not only that, but Scripture says that “…every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them…” praised Jesus Christ at that moment.
 No living creature failed to join in this new song of worship.
-This is very likely a fulfillment of Paul’s writings in Philippians 2…
+This is possibly a fulfillment of Paul’s writings in Philippians 2…

 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.Philippians 2:9-11 NASB